kach/nearley/README.md

 npm install -g nearley
 ```

-You can uninstall the nearley compiler using `npm uninstall -g nearley`.
+> NOTE: You can follow along by using the wonderful [nearley playground](https://omrelli.ug/nearley-playground/), an online interface for exploring nearley grammars interactively in your browser.

 ## Usage